 - Visual Representations of the Arctic

 The course includes an international one-week event, Media and the Arctic: Master Class in Tampere, Finland, 26–30 November 2018.
-The week will be led by four principal teachers: Markku Heikkilä, Head of the Science Communication Unit of the Arctic Centre at the University of Lapland (Rovaniemi); Anna Kireeva, Head of Communications at the Bellona Foundation (Murmansk); Thomas Nilsen, Editor of the Independent Barents Observer (Kirkenes); and Alexei Popogrebsky, film director, screenwriter and teacher of directing at the Moscow Film School.
-Contributing teachers include Vlad Strukov, Associate Professor in Film and Digital Culture at the University of Leeds; and Malgorzata Smieszek, researcher at the Finnish Environment Institute (SYKE) and PhD Candidate at the Faculty of Social Sciences, University of Lapland.
+The week will be led by four principal teachers: Markku Heikkilä, Head of the Science Communication Unit of the Arctic Centre at the University of Lapland (Rovaniemi); Anna Kireeva, Head of Communications at the Bellona Foundation (Murmansk); Thomas Nilsen, Editor of the Independent Barents Observer (Kirkenes); and Alexei Popogrebsky, film director, screenwriter and the head of directing department at the Moscow Film School.
+Contributing teachers include Vlad Strukov, Associate Professor in Film and Digital Culture at the University of Leeds; and Malgorzata (Gosia) Smieszek, political scientist and researcher at the Arctic Centre, University of Lapland (Rovaniemi).